nicholashobbs/knawlige/cs.md

 **omega notation** is used to describe the lower bound of the complexity **theta notation** is always between omega and big o

+quadratic complexity in terms of runtime is O(n^2) logarithmic complexity in terms of runtime is O(logn) linear complexity in terms of runtime is O(n) constant complexity in terms of runtime is O(1) linearithmic complexity in terms of runtime is O(nlogn)

 a sort is **stable** if it preserves the order of equal elements a sort is **in-place** if it uses constant space a sort is **adaptive** if it takes advantage of the fact that the input is already partially sorted